romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ### change

-Takes array of two columns, on migrate it will change the column to second element, on rollback will change the column to first element.
+Takes an array of two columns, on migrating it will change the column to the second element, and on rollback will change the column to the first element.

 ```ts
 import { change } from 'rake-db'